 Weekend Street Scene

-Funnily enough the respective governments have noticed this phenomenon and in some countries have gone out of their way to cleanse the TV networks of American exports but this has done little to diminish peoples appetites who have simply gone elsewhere to consume – via the internet and pirate DVD’s.
+Funnily enough, the respective governments have noticed this phenomenon and in some countries have gone out of their way to cleanse the TV networks of American exports but this has done little to diminish peoples appetites who have simply gone elsewhere to consume – via the internet and pirate DVD’s.

-The homogenisation of the world through globalisation seems to be somewhat inevitable but I can’t help but wondering that when we look back in 50 years time at the desertified wastelands of the 21st century we’ll be known as both environmental and cultural vandals by our children…
+The homogenisation of the world through globalisation seems to be somewhat inevitable but I can’t help but wonder that when we look back in 50 years time at the desertified wastelands of the 21st century we’ll be known as both environmental and cultural vandals by our children…

 Update (29 Sept 2009): I used some of these illustrations in a presentation about understanding cultural differences which you can find here.

 1 comment Add New Comment

 […] a faster and more rapidly developing world “Social homogenization, spurred on by technology, globalisation take an every stronger hold on social norms.
 It becomes a cognitive and social culture, not a […]